All degree candidates must meet the graduation requirements set forth in the Faculty Regulations. Briefly, these requirements are as follows:

 - U.S. Business Planning for International Transactions

-*Writing courses taken to fulfill the Professional Skills requirement cannot also fulfill the Upper Level Writing Requirement.
+*Writing courses taken to fulfill the Experiential/Professional Skills requirement cannot also fulfill the Upper Level Writing Requirement.

 All students must successfully complete all courses in the mandated First Year Curriculum required for their program.
 Unless otherwise provided, successful completion means attaining a grade of “D” or better in a graded course, and “S-” or better in an ungraded course.
 Students who fail to successfully complete a course in the mandated year curriculum must retake the course at the next possible opportunity, as ascertained by the Associate Dean for Students.